michaellperry/parallel-queues/README.md

 docker-compose down -v
 ```

+## Customizing the Demo

+You can modify the following environment variables in the docker-compose.yml file to experiment with different scenarios:

+- `ORDER_ARRIVAL_RATE_MS`: Controls the arrival rate (λ)
+- `BILLING_PROCESSING_DELAY_MS`: Controls the billing processing time (τ)
+- `SHIPPING_PROCESSING_DELAY_MS`: Controls the shipping processing time (τ)

+## Further Reading

+For more detailed information about the implementation and the metrics used to demonstrate Little's Law, refer to the [PLAN.md](PLAN.md) file.

 ## Development Notes

 - The Shipping service is intentionally configured to require manual startup to demonstrate container shell access
 - All services connect to RabbitMQ using the hostname "rabbitmq"
 - Each service has its own Dockerfile in its respective directory
+- Metrics are exposed via Prometheus endpoints and visualized in Grafana